wymeditor/wymeditor/README.md

 users focused on the structure of their content instead of tweaking fonts and margins, you should give WYMeditor a try.

-We also fully support internet explorer 6, for those poor souls who have no choice.
+We also fully support Internet Explorer 6, for those poor souls who have no choice.

 Try It